polarityio/silentpush/README.md

 All you need is just set the API Key in the integration options

-## Silent Push URL
+## Silent Push API URL

-The URL for your Silent Push instance.
+The API URL for your Silent Push instance.
+Defaults to "https://app.silentpush.com/api".

 ## Silent Push API Key